I am excited about the new Google Image Licensing program, and you should be too. Let me explain why.

 What it is:

-The program, currently in beta, will display a “Licensable” badge on image thumbnails in Google Images if that image has a usage license associated with it.
+Now, Google will display a “Licensable” badge on image thumbnails in Google Images search results if that image has a usage license associated with it.
 This not only raises awareness of the value of an image (no, they are not all free), but it also provides a link directly to your website where a license can be purchased for its use.

 This is good news, especially for independent photographers looking to sell images from their own websites.
 Google Images has the potential to be a main traffic and revenue source for photographers, assuming they are set up to take advantage of it.